Brigham Young University: Early days

 In 1903, Brigham Young Academy was dissolved and replaced by two institutions, Brigham Young High School (BY High) and BYU.
 The BY High class of 1907 was ultimately responsible for the giant "Y" that remains embedded on a mountain near campus.
 The Board elected George H. Brimhall as the new President of BYU.
-Under his tenure in 1904, the new BYU bought 17 acre of land from Provo called "Temple Hill."
+Under his tenure in 1904, the new BYU bought 17 acre of land from Provo called "Temple Hill".
 After some controversy among locals over BYU's purchase of this property, construction began in 1909 on the first building on the current campus, the Karl G. Maeser Memorial.
 Brimhall also presided over BYU during a brief crisis involving the theory of evolution.
 The religious nature of the school seemed at the time to collide with this scientific theory.
 Joseph F. Smith, church president at the time, settled the question for a time by asking that evolution not be taught at the school.
 Over time, students and faculty found a way to reconcile the factual elements of evolution with the church's teachings.
-Even though a few at this time described the school as little more than a "religious seminary," many of its graduates from this time would go on to great success and become well renowned in a variety of fields.
+Even though a few at this time described the school as little more than a "religious seminary", many of its graduates from this time would go on to great success and become well renowned in a variety of fields.

 Expansion

 In 1921, Franklin S. Harris was appointed as BYU's president and was the first in this role to have a doctoral degree.
 Harris made several significant changes to the school, reorganizing it into a true university, whereas before, its organization had remnants of the academy days.
 At the beginning of his tenure, the school was not officially recognized as a university by any accreditation organization.
-By the end of his term, the school was accredited under all major accrediting organizations at the time.
+By the end of his term, the school was accredited by all major accrediting organizations at the time.
 He was succeeded by Howard S. McDonald, who received a doctorate from the University of California.
 When he first received the position, the Second World War had just ended, and thousands of students were flooding into BYU.
 By the end of his stay, the school had grown nearly five times to 5,440 students.
 BYU did not have the facilities to handle such a large influx, so he bought part of an Air Force Base in Ogden, Utah and rebuilt it to house some of the students.
 The next president, Ernest L. Wilkinson, also oversaw a period of intense growth as the school adopted an accelerated building program.
 Wilkinson was responsible for the building of over eighty structures on the campus, many of which still stand.
 During his tenure, the student body increased six-fold, making BYU the largest private school at the time.
 The quality of the students also increased, leading to higher educational standards at the school.
 Finally, Wilkinson reorganized LDS Church units on campus, with ten stakes and over 100 wards added during his administration.